Anttir12/AudioVizThingy/README.txt

 It also sets the brightness of the background with the bar that is colored pink, you can change the bar with left and right arrow keys

+There are few limitations:
+ -Only works with 44100hz wav files
+ -Cant disable background color changing which can be annoying :)